OpenKaito/openkaito/quickstart.md

   - adjust the apify crawler running parameters, e.g., increase the size of on search crawling
   - implement a continuous crawler, instead of or in addition to the on search crawling, to crawl data and ingest into the Elasticsearch instance
 - build better ranking model
-  - customize the provied ranking model, e.g., tune the parameters for `length_weight` and `age_weight`
+  - customize the provided ranking model, e.g., tune the parameters for `length_weight` and `age_weight`
   - implement a better ranking model, e.g., integrating LLM
 - improve the recall stage
   - tune the parameters for the search query, e.g., adjust the `size` parameter via `MINER_SEARCH_RECALL_SIZE` in `.env`